 - Wright, Kathleen (ed.), 1990, Festivals of Interpretation: Essays on Hans-Georg Gadamer’s Work, Albany, NY: SUNY Press.

-- Gadamer Home Page (in German and Japanese) maintained by Etsuro Makita
+- Gadamer Home Page in German maintained by Etsuro Makita

 - Gadamer Home Page in Japanese maintained by Etsuro Makita